-What Can a Handyman Do in Lancaster in Lancaster County, South Carolina?
+What Can a Handyman Do Without a License in Lancaster in Lancaster County, South Carolina?

 In South Carolina, most “handyman” work can be done without a state contractor license as long as you stay under the state contractor licensing threshold and you do not perform regulated trades (electrical, plumbing, HVAC, gas) that require their own licenses.
 In Lancaster (city), you generally still need a City business license (and may need permits for specific jobs even when you’re license-exempt).